Will-Griffiths-Ireland/Mars-Colony-One/README.md

 # Mars Colony One
 ## **Site Overview**

+This site is a demo of my abilities in HTML and CSS

 The site is designed for a fictional company called StarSeed industries, who are a market leader in space exploration.
 The company is starting recruitment for civilian colonists to be part of StarSeeds Mars colony "Mars Colony One" The objective of the site is to capture the attention of possible colonists, provide details about the mission, and collect contact information from visitors that wish to apply.